alleck/SatyrScan/Current-Version/README.md

 ***Version Note: This version features a full system scan for virus scripts, as well as a mail scanner that works off of the Exim mail logs. ****

->>> Already installed this bad boy?
-Don't install, UPDATE :D <<<
+>> Already installed this bad boy?
+Don't install, UPDATE :D

 =========================================
 To install the scanner:
-1: run "cd /home"
+1: run <code>cd /home</code>
-2: run "wget https://raw.github.com/alleck/SatyrScan/master/SatyrScan-1.2.0/install.sh --no-check-certificate && sh install.sh"
+2: run <code>wget https://raw.github.com/alleck/SatyrScan/master/SatyrScan-1.2.0/install.sh --no-check-certificate && sh install.sh</code>

 =========================================
 To start the SatyrScan Spam Scanner: